Cold Laser Therapy

 While some patients get immediate results, others require 6-10 treatments before seeing a lasting effect.
 Less severe or acute injuries will require fewer treatments than chronic or severe conditions.
 The treatment frequency recommendation is 1-2 times/week for 2-4 weeks, then 1 time/week for 2-6 weeks.
 This clearly will vary from one person to the next depending on the type of injury, the length of time it has been present, and how well you heal.

 The use of a laser will help your injury heal quicker, it will reduce the pain and get you back to normal activities faster.
-You can achieve this without any of the side-effects that you often get from taking painkillers.
+You can achieve this without any of the side effects that you often get from taking painkillers.

-The Advantages Of Low-Intensity Laser Therapy is:
+The Advantages Of Low-Lever Laser Therapy:

 - It is safe